Payscape/BillingOrchardPHPWrapper/readme.md

 ## Version History ##

+.1 -
-.1 - Initial Version
+Initial Version

+.2 -
-.2 - Changed Edit to Update
+Changed Edit to Update.
 View and Delete no longer require primary field definition, can pass ID only

 ## Features ##